hoter/js-seo-presentation/README.md

 ============

 * Introduction
-* What will you learn
+* What you will learn in this presentation